-CALIFORNIA: Area Road Charging and Parking Pricing in San Francisco

-The goal of this proposal will be to implement the first area-wide parking pricing pilot and lead to the first national implementation of an area-wide pricing pilot.
+CALIFORNIA: Area Road Charging and Parking Pricing in San Francisco The goal of this proposal will be to implement the first area-wide parking pricing pilot and lead to the first national implementation of an area-wide pricing pilot.
 The San Francisco County Transportation Authority and the San Francisco City/County Board of Commissioners have identical membership.
 In the AM peak, twelve major arterials and five major freeways serving the city experience level of service (LOS) F and in the PM peak the number of facilities at LOS F rises to twenty and seven respectively.
-The problem is exacerbated by double parking and people circling to locate parking.
-In order to address the problem, the City proposes a two-pronged approach: 1) implement priced parking at the metered spaces (this is already implemented at their city owned garage facilities); and 2) develop a plan to implement area road pricing within 2 years.
+Double parking and people circling to locate parking exacerbate the problem.
+In order to address the problem, the City proposes a two-pronged approach: 1) implement priced parking at the metered spaces (this is already implemented at city-owned garage facilities); and 2) develop a plan to implement area road pricing within 2 years.